JakubFlis/DICOM-FHIR-Integration/README.md

 ### Usage

-An empty file path with .dcm extension (DICOM file) must be provided using i- <inputfile> flag, for example:
+A file path with .dcm extension (DICOM file) must be provided using -i <inputfile> flag, for example:

 ```sh
 $ main.py -i SampleDICOM/USG.dcm